bdelacretaz/sling-adaptto-2016/README.md

     # start the infrastructure containers
 	docker-compose up -d mongo etcd graylog

-	# wait a few seconds for those to start up, and start the other containers
+	# wait a few seconds for those to start up, and start the first Sling instace
+	docker-compose up -d sling_001

+	# wait for that to be ready (watch http://alpha.example.com)

+    # start the rest
 	docker-compose up -d

 After a few seconds, tests hosts like http://alpha.example.com should be proxied to the Sling container instances.